libcellml/userguides/tutorials/tutorial3/index.rst

 Now for the real bit.
 In order to actually model anything, we need to include the mathematical equations which represent the physical situation of interest.
-As you saw in :ref:`Tutorial 2<tutorial2_cpp>`, the maths and the :code:`Variable` items which it references live inside a parent :code:`Component` item.
+As you saw in :ref:`Tutorial 2<tutorial2>`, the maths and the :code:`Variable` items which it references live inside a parent :code:`Component` item.

-.. container:: gotcha
+.. container:: nb

     At this point it should be noted that the *order* in which you add your components, or models, or variables (or anything) is not important to the final product, but it *can* affect how quickly you're able to find and fix bugs along the way.
     In these tutorials, we have suggested that you add the mathematics first and use a :code:`Validator` to notify you of the